ChathamHung/buttongame3/README.md

 - Multiple levels with unique puzzles and quizzes
 - Interactive UI with tips, skip, and refresh options
 - Save system to track unlocked and skipped levels
-- Menu for navigating levels, settings, and about information
+- Menu for navigating levels, settings, and achievement
 - Fun challenges including quizzes, captchas, and mini-games

 ## Getting Started